Megastrik3/kettering_proguard_ai/README.md

 > Use the `ONNX` format when running in a CPU only environmet.
 Use the `engine` format when using the model in a GPU ready environment.
 Use the `imx` format to quantize and export the model for use on the Sony IMX500.
 The `ncnn` format is used when running the model on a Raspberry Pi with no accelerator.

 > [!IMPORTANT]
 > The `imx` and `ncnn` model versions can only be exported on a Raspberry Pi due to the required libraries.
 Please see the [Ultralytics IMX500 Docs](https://docs.ultralytics.com/integrations/sony-imx500/#using-imx500-export-in-deployment) for instructions on which packages are required to export the model to the `imx` format.
+The `engine` format requires a GPU and will fail if a GPU is not present.
 3. Once the model has finished exporting, it will be saved in the `/trained_models` directory with the same name but different extension as the originally selected model.

 ### Live Webcam Testing